 Popcorn (Homax Pro Grade Popcorn Texture, 14 Oz.)

 Popcorn, also known as cottage cheese or acoustic texture, is the best ceiling texture for sound dampening.

 Although it's not a true soundproofing product (soundproofing slows the transmission of sound from room to room), popcorn texture does an adequate job of softening sound within the room.

 Popcorn texture creates high peaks and low valleys—this is the deepest and highest texture of all and also the most delicate.
 Popcorn texture can look like cottage cheese when heavily applied.

-- Coverage: about 80 square feet per can
+Best for ceilings, this product covers about 80 square feet per can.